AKHIL-THAPA-111/HELIOS-SYNC-360/TASK5.md

 # PROJECT SMARTDOOR

-###### ABSTRACT : This project mimics a samrt door using a servo motor controlled by the CH32V003F4U6 microcontroller with a 32-bit RISC-V core and ultrasonic sensor .
-The system adjusts the servo to mimic the opening and closing of a door if a person comes in range of door.
-***
 ### OVERVIEW OF THE PROJECT
 This project is used to give an idea to make a automatic door.